-Single Anastomosis Duodenal-Ileal Bypass or sometimes referred to as SADI Bypass or SADI-S (Single Anastomosis Duodenal Ileal bypass with sleeve) is basically an upgraded version of the Duodenal Switch Surgery.
+Single Anastomosis Duodenal-Ileal Bypass sometimes referred to as SADI Bypass or SADI-S (Single Anastomosis Duodenal Ileal bypass with sleeve) is an upgraded version of the Duodenal Switch Surgery.

-It combines both restrictive and malabsorptive measures, which offers significant weight loss potential.
-It is often used for very obese individuals because it offers one of the most aggressive weight loss results provided by Bariatric Surgery.
+Furthermore, it combines both restrictive and malabsorptive measures, which offers significant weight loss potential.
+Moreover, it is often used for individuals with higher weight because it offers one of the most aggressive weight loss results provided by Bariatric Surgery.

-The American Society for Metabolic and Bariatric Surgery has recently changed SADI to an approved weight loss surgery from its previous category of investigational.
-This procedure involves a combination of Gastric Sleeve with an aggressive Gastric Bypass of the small intestine.
-Unlike the duodenal switch, which consists of two intestinal bypass routes, the SADI surgery only contains one which reduces the time in surgery as well as risks.
+However, the American Society for Metabolic and Bariatric Surgery has recently changed SADI to an approved weight loss surgery from its previous category of investigational.
+Additionally, this procedure involves a combination of Gastric Sleeve with an aggressive Gastric Bypass of the small intestine.
+Unlike the duodenal switch, which consists of two intestinal bypass routes.
+SADI surgery only contains one which reduces the time in surgery as well as risks.

 How does SADI Bypass work?

-SADI surgery can be combined into one surgical procedure or two separate surgeries depending on the patient.
-Patients that are very obese often benefit from having the first stage of surgery and then waiting several months until they have the second stage of the surgery.
-This allows the patient time to lose a substantial amount of weight between surgeries which lowers risk factors.
+Subsequently, SADI surgery can be combined into one surgical procedure or two separate surgeries depending on the patient.
+Equally important, patients who have extremely heavier body weight often benefit from having the first stage of surgery.
+And then waiting several months until they have the second stage of the surgery.
+Therefore, it allows the patient time to lose a substantial amount of weight between surgeries which lowers risk factors.

 - The first stage of the surgery is gastric sleeve surgery which significantly reduces the size of the stomach.
-Using a laparoscopy the surgeon accesses the stomach via several small abdominal incisions and removes about 80-85% of the lower portion of the stomach leaving it resembling a small banana.
-The smaller stomach will help the patient with portion control going forward and also reduce the production of the hormone ghrelin which sends hunger signals to the body.
+Consequently, using a laparoscopy the surgeon accesses the stomach via several small abdominal incisions.
+Removes about 80-85% of the lower portion of the stomach leaving it resembling a small banana.
+Lastly, the smaller stomach will help the patient with portion control going forward.
+It also reduces the production of the hormone ghrelin which sends hunger signals to the body.

 - The second stage of the surgery takes a portion of our small intestine and re-routes it to bypass about 3/4 of the digestive system.
-This significantly restricts the number of calories that the body can absorb from any food ingested.
-This also restricts the absorption of vitamins and nutrients that the body critically needs to remain healthy and function so daily supplements will be critical after SADI surgery.
+Significantly, it restricts the number of calories that the body can absorb from any food ingested.
+Afterward, this also restricts the absorption of vitamins and nutrients that the body critically needs to remain healthy and function so daily supplements will be critical after SADI surgery.

 Why consider Single Anastomosis Duodenal-Ileal Bypass?